awsdocs/aws-iot-docs/developerguide/managing-index.md

 **Maximum values**
 The maximum number of custom fields for aggregation queries is 5\.
 The maximum number of requested percentiles for aggregation queries is 100\.
-The maximum total data size for a thing processed by fleet indexing is limited to 32 KB\.
-This data includes indexed data from registry, classic and named shadows, connectivity lifecycle events, and Device Defender violations data\.
-The maximum number of named shadows per thing is 5\.
-The maximum bandwidth that fleet indexing supports is 32 MBps\.

 ## Authorization<a name="query-auth"></a>